XRPLF/xrpl-dev-portal/content/ledger-objects/ripplestate.md

 ## RippleState
 [[Source]<br>](https://github.com/ripple/rippled/blob/5d2d88209f1732a0f8d592012094e345cbe3e675/src/ripple/protocol/impl/LedgerFormats.cpp#L70 "Source")

 The `RippleState` object type connects two accounts in a single currency.
 Conceptually, a `RippleState` object represents two _trust lines_ between the accounts, one from each side.
 Each account can change the settings for its side of the `RippleState` object, but the balance is a single shared value.
-A trust line that is entirely in its default state is considered the same as trust line that does not exist, so `rippled` deletes `RippleState` objects when their properties are entirely default.
+A trust line that is entirely in its default state is considered the same as a trust line that does not exist, so `rippled` deletes `RippleState` objects when their properties are entirely default.

 Since no account is privileged in the XRP Ledger, a `RippleState` object sorts their account addresses numerically, to ensure a canonical form.
 Whichever address is numerically lower is deemed the "low account" and the other is the "high account".